 We’ve been playing with sourdough at my house lately.
-If you’d like to learn how to make your own, I highly recommend the Art of Homemade Bread Class taught by Carolyn Thomas at Homesteading Family.
+If you’d like to learn how to make your own, I highly recommend the Art of Homemade Bread Class (affiliate link) taught by Carolyn Thomas at Homesteading Family.
 She has a whole section on sourdough that is excellent.
 She breaks it down into simple steps that so that the follow through is easy.

 My daughter even decided to do sourdough as her science experiment this year.
 We have had 10 different starters growing at our house.
 Which means we have been baking A LOT!